codefreak13/keleya/README.md

 Typescript also came in handy for type checking.
 The app supports Internationalization and localization for two languages; English and German.
 I customized the app to enable seamless color theme transitioning.
-I also ran snapshot testing and used redux for state management.
+I also ran snapshot tests and used redux for state management.